w3c/wai-tutorials/source/menus/styling.html.erb.md

 ### Active state

 Indicate the menu item that was activated through clicking, tapping, or keyboard selection.
-This helps people to identify unintended activation, for example by mis-clicking.
-In this example the active item has darker blue background and is underlined.
+Users can identify unintended activation, for instance when they have clicked on the wrong menu item.
+In this example, the active item has a darker blue background and an underline.

 {::nomarkdown}
 <%= demo :start %>